Masayoshi Ōhira

+Masayoshi Ōhira (大平 正芳, Ōhira Masayoshi) was a Japanese politician who served as prime minister of Japan from 1978 until his death in 1980.

+Born in Kagawa Prefecture, Ōhira worked in the Ministry of Finance from 1936, and served as the private secretary to Hayato Ikeda, finance minister from 1949 to 1952. Ōhira was first elected to the Diet in 1952, and served as foreign minister in Ikeda's cabinet from 1962 to 1964 and as international trade and industry minister from 1968 to 1970 under Eisaku Satō.
+He took over Ikeda's faction of the Liberal Democratic Party and later served as foreign minister from 1972 to 1974 under Kakuei Tanaka and as finance minister from 1974 to 1976 under Takeo Miki.
+He succeeded Takeo Fukuda as LDP president and prime minister in 1978.
+After his government was defeated in a no-confidence vote, Ōhira decided to call the 1980 election rather than resign, but died suddenly of a heart attack.
+He is the most recent Japanese premier to die in office.

 Early life

 Masayoshi Ōhira was born on 12 March 1910, in Wada, Kagawa Prefecture (present-day Kan'onji, Kagawa), the third son of farmer Toshiyoshi Ōhira and his wife Saku.
 His father was a representative of the village council and the irrigation union although he had not received any education.
 He had eight siblings (two elder brothers, three elder sisters, a younger brother and a younger sister) but the eldest of the sisters had died before her first birthday and one of his elder brothers had died at age two. Ōhira referred to himself as "the son of an impoverished farmer of Sanuki" but in reality his family was middle-class.
 But even then, the parents had a hard time supporting their six children, and Ōhira assisted their side job from a young age.

 In 1926, when he was 16 years old, Ōhira contracted typhoid fever and nearly died.
 This near death experience contributed to his conversion to Christianity around that time.

 In 1933, when he was 23, Ōhira won two scholarships and was able to belatedly attend university at the Tokyo University of Commerce (present-day Hitotsubashi University), where he studied economics.
-In 1936, he entered the Ministry of Finance where he became a protégé of Hayato Ikeda.
+In 1936, he entered the Ministry of Finance, where he became a protégé of Hayato Ikeda.

 Ōhira worked in the Ministry of Finance throughout World War II.
 In the postwar period, when Ikeda became Minister of Finance from 1949 to 1952, Ōhira served as his private secretary.